finlabsuk/open-banking-connector/docs/get-started/create-bank-registration/README.md

 Upon creation, Open Banking Connector will provide you with an ID for the bank registration which you can then use to create consents.

+If you receive SSL errors and are running Open banking connector in your localhost, you will need to [install open banking root certificates](../../contributor-info/developer-setup/install-obuk-root-certs/) .

 ## Example with Postman and OBIE Modelo model bank

 ![Alt text](bank_reg.png)